 Poodles have very dark eyes.
 Blue eyes are very uncommon and would be the result of mixed breeding or a health issue.
 For instance, mixing a Poodle with a merle dog could result in puppies with blue eyes, but they won’t be purebred.
 So, they could have quite a few unpredictable traits.

 Blue Poodle Health and Care

 The prorgessive greying gene has not currently been linked to any health issues.
 So, blue Poodles share the same hereditary health problems that any other Poodle can experience.
 Many of these problems can relate to your dog’s size, but also at times, it can relate to your dog’s coloring.
-Here are some of the major health problems that a blue Poodle might experience:
+Here are some of the major health problems that your blue Poodle might experience:

 - Hip and elbow dysplasia

 - Addison’s disease

 - Gastric dilatation volvulus

 - Patellar Luxation

 There are some hair and skin problems related to dilute colors (like blue and grey) in some dog breeds.
 But, the genes that cause dilute colors in this sense are a little different to those that cause the progressive greying that leads to blue Poodles.

 Blue Poodles need a balanced, healthy diet, just like any other shade would need.
 They will be happiest when they receive regular exercise and also plenty of mental stimulation every day.